 Let’s see how it works.

-Building up the Workflow:#building-up-the-workflow
+Building up the Workflow:#

 Let’s first build the speech to text workflow.
 In order to use python code, we must install the python package to our workflow.
 Before installing the python package in uipath, make sure to install python and then install pyaudio and speech recognizer to python.